ngoodger/nle-language-wrapper/README.md

 ### Supported platforms

-The wrapper is tested on macOS 12.5 and Ubuntu 20.04.
+The wrapper has been tested on macOS 12.5, Ubuntu 20.04 natively, and on Windows using WSL.\
+Note: The agent component uses sample factory which does not support Windows WSL and requires a PyTorch supported GPU.

 ### Requirements